isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 -  ``timeout`` (default ``10``) - is the number of seconds during which a response is awaited.

-When ``reselect-subnet-pool`` or ``reselect-subnet-address`` is set to ``true`` at the reception of RADIUS Access-Accept, the selected subnet is checked against the ``client-class`` name or the reserved address; if it does not match, another subnet is selected among matching subnets.

 Two services are supported:

--  ``access`` - the authentication service.
+-  access - the authorization service.

--  ``accounting`` - the accounting service.
+-  accounting - the accounting service.

 Configuration of services is divided into two parts:

--  Servers that define RADIUS servers that the library is expected to contact.
+-  Servers that define RADIUS services that the library is expected to contact.
 Each server may have the following items specified:

-   -  ``name`` - specifies the IP address of the server (it is possible to use a name which will be resolved, but it is not recommended).
+   -  ``name`` - specifies the IP address of the server.
+A domain name may be used and will be resolved at runtime.

-   -  ``port`` (default RADIUS authentication or accounting service) - specifies the UDP port of the server.
-Note that the FreeRADIUS client library by default uses ports 1812 (authorization) and 1813 (accounting).
-Some server implementations use 1645 (authorization) and 1646 (accounting).
-The ``port`` parameter may be used to adjust as needed.
+   -  ``port`` - specifies the UDP port of the server.
+By default, it is 1812 for access and 1813 for accounting.

    -  ``secret`` - authenticates messages.